John Jamison Pearce

 John Jamison Pearce (February 28, 1826 – May 26, 1912) was a Republican member of the U.S. House of Representatives from Pennsylvania.

 John J. Pearce was born in Wilkes-Barre, Pennsylvania.
 He completed preparatory studies and was ordained a minister in the Methodist Episcopal Church when eighteen years of age.
 He joined the Baltimore Conference and served as pastor at Warriors Mark, Jersey Shore, and Lock Haven, Pennsylvania.

-Pearce was elected as an Opposition Party candidate to the Thirty-fourth Congress.
+Pearce was elected as a Whig candidate to the Thirty-fourth Congress.
 He declined to be a candidate for reelection in 1856.
 He served as a pastor in various localities until he retired to Lock Haven in 1888.
 He moved to Conneaut, Ohio, where he died in 1912.
 Interment in Highland Cemetery in Lock Haven, Pennsylvania.